 Sec.

 401. General powers of the Postal Service.

 402. Delegation of authority.

 403. General duties.

 404. Specific powers.

 404a.
 Specific limitations.

 405. Printing of illustrations of United States

 postage stamps.

 406. Postal services at Armed Forces installa-

 tions.

 407. International postal arrangements.

 408. International money-order exchanges.

 409. Suits by and against the Postal Service.

 410. Application of other laws.

 411. Cooperation with other Government agencies.

+412. Nondisclosure of lists of names and addresses.

 413. Postal services at diplomatic posts.

+414. Special postage stamps.